-First, you need to enable the feature on the switch or router that supports the flow technology and then set NetCrunch as the destination for flows.
+First, you need to enable the switch or router that supports the flow technology to send data to NetCrunch.

-Then the device sends flow data to the flow collector in specified periods of time (defined in device settings).
+Then, the device sends flow data to the flow collector in specified periods of time (defined in the device settings).

-Netflow, a protocol developed by Cisco, for collecting and recording IP Traffic going to and from a Cisco router or switch equipped with the technology.
+NetFlow is a protocol developed by Cisco for collecting and recording IP Traffic going to and from a Cisco router or switch equipped with the NetFlow technology.